BrianRuizy/sentiment-analysis/README.md

 </img>

 * ### UserInput
 Will demonstrate the use of sentiment analysis performed on a simple user based input.
+The output is then a polarity ranging from -1.0 to 1.0, which can then be interpreted as either positive or negative feedback.

 * ### Tweepy